 So the questions that come to mind are:

 What is a purpose, why is it so important and how do we find our own?

 This is the second of three separate and short blogs over a couple of weeks.
 I would love to hear your feedback as we go so I can address any questions in the next instalment, please email me at firstname.lastname@example.org.

-See our third and final blog on “How to find Our Purpose” soon.
+See our third and final blog on finding our purpose here.

-If you’re interested in learning more or finding help to find your purpose, as an individual, team or organisation then do give us a call or email me at firstname.lastname@example.org.
+If you’re interested in learning more or finding help to find your purpose, as an individual, team or organisation then do get in touch.